silenNH/Twitter_Sentiment_Analysis/README.md

 ## Docker-Compose

 The whole application is specified in a docker-compose file and can be started with one line of code.

+## Kafk Zookeeper & Broker
+The Kafka Zookeeper and Broker are the backbone of this big data application.
+Both application are running in a separated container.
+Kafka Broker works as a publish subscriber system.
+Data can be ingested to a specified topic and from this topic other application can consume the data.

 ## TweetProducer